 Origins of the Travis Cup

-The Travis Cup grew out of a proposal submitted to the Golf Committee of Stafford Country Club, Stafford, NY, in the Spring of 1994.
-The proposal called for an inter-club event involving clubs with a golf course designed by Walter Travis.
-The event would recognized and honor Walter Travis, and celebrate the shared heritage of each club.
+The Travis Cup grew out of a proposal submitted to the Golf Committee of Stafford Country Club, Stafford, NY, in the Spring of 1994 by Stafford member, Ed Homsey.
+The proposal called for an inter-club event involving clubs with a golf course designed by Walter Travis for the purpose of celebrating the shared heritage of each club.

 Positive responses soon came from Lookout Point Country Club, in Fonthill, Ontario, and Orchard Park Country Club, in Orchard Park, NY.
 The 1994 President of Orchard Park CC, Dr. Joseph DiVincentis, invited each club to an organizational meeting at Orchard Park in the Fall of 1994.

 The inaugural Travis Cup organizing committee consisted of golf professionals and members from each club.
 There was an enthusiastic consensus to accept the basic principles of the proposal, and to establish the Walter J. Travis Cup as a premier, annual event.
 Orchard Park Country Club volunteered to host the first Travis Cup to be held in 1995, with the other clubs agreeing on a hosting rota for subsequent years.